 In doing research for making chicken pot pie I noticed a fair amount of recipes dispensed with the pie dough base and just topped the chicken filling with a round of pastry on top.
 This eliminates any worries of having an undercooked piece of dough as the foundation for your pie.
 But I do think that several recipes, like the one I adapted mine from (James Beard’s recipe was my inspiration.
 I once waited on him at a fancy New York restaurant I used to work at when I first moved here, but thats another story) depend on the bottom pastry to help thicken the creamy filling….more on that in the recipe.

 One of primary motivations in wanting to make this dish was that I had some left over rough puff pastry in the fridge that I wanted to use.
-If you end up making a fresh batch of pastry I hank this dish would be great served in individual 8 ounce ramekins.
+If you end up making a fresh batch of pastry I think this dish would be great served in individual 8 ounce ramekins.

-The recipe I used seemed to suggest that this large amount of filling would fit into a 9′ pie dish.
 It didn’t.
 I used a clay casserole dish which measures 2 1/2 ” deep by 12″ round (the interior circumference is more like 10″).
 You can use any dish that you like and fits the filling easily.

 Lastly, almost every recipe calls for pearl onions and peas which have a very limited growing season here in the Northeast United States.
 Pearl onions are never an easy find fresh.
 So I heartily urge you to buy some bags quality frozen peas and onions and leave them in your freezer for those days when you just have to make a chicken pot pie.